garrandall/popular-music-data/tracks/dip-it-low-christina-milian.md

 All my fellas jump behind
 And show her what you want to do (show her what you got daddy)

 All my ladies wind it up
 If you know just how to move
 All my fellas jump behind
-And show her what you want to do (ouuuh..wouh ouh)
+And show her what you want to do (ouuuh...wouh ouh)

 Dip it low
-Pick it up slow (ohhh)
+Pick it up slow (oh)
 Roll it all around
 Poke it out let your back roll
 Pop pop pop that thing